dgarcoe/FCGR/readme.md

 #### Returns

-- `tuple`: The row and column indices of the *k*-mer in the CGR key matrix.
+- `tuple`: The row and column indices of the *k*-mer in the FCGR key matrix.

 ```bash
 fcgr.return_kmer_at_index(kmer_length: int, tuple_index: tuple)
 ```
-Returns the *k*-mer at the specified index in the Frequency Chaos Game Representation (FCGR) key matrix.
+Returns the *k*-mer at the specified index in the FCGR key matrix.

 #### Parameters
-* kmer_length (int): The length of the *k*-mer used to generate the Frequency Chaos Game Representation (FCGR) matrix.
+* kmer_length (int): The length of the *k*-mer used to generate the FCGR matrix.
 * tuple_index (tuple): The index (row, column) of the *k*-mer in the matrix.

 #### Return